 Public Access

 The applicant will provide pedestrian access through the site from Throwley Way to the High Street.
-The applicant will provide 24/7 access to the public realm areas for the lifetime of the development, substantially in the position shown on Parameter Plans 3 and 4 (as per CDXX).
+The applicant will provide 24/7 access to the public realm areas for the lifetime of the development, substantially in the position shown on Parameter Plans 3 and 4 (as per CDE.6 and CDE.7).

 Travel Plan